Patron: His Majesty King Charles III

 Mahler's Second Symphony at Bold Tendencies

-The 2024 season at Bold Tendencies will close on Saturday 14 September with a performance of Mahler's Second Symphony, with the Philharmonia Orchestra and Philharmonia Chorus conducted by the young Greek conductor Nefeli Chadouli.
-This the first time this symphony has been presented in this venue, a former car park in Peckham, South London.
-Tickets are available here.
+The 2024 season at Bold Tendencies closed on Saturday 14 September with a performance of Mahler's Second Symphony, with the Philharmonia Orchestra and Philharmonia Chorus conducted by the Greek conductor Nefeli Chadouli.
+This the first time this symphony had been presented in this venue, a former car park in Peckham, South London.

 • Verdi Requiem.png